Local BV Islanders Graduate from Marine Training Programme

 The participants meet at the H. Lavity Stout Community College Marine Center or participating businesses for two months, all day, each day.

 Classes for the fourth installment of the MPT Programme begin on February 21st with a cohort of twelve participants.
-Students study various asspect of the marine industry for 8 weeks and apprentice (on-the-job-training) with local marine industries for 8 weeks.
+Students study various aspect of the marine industry for 8 weeks and apprentice (on-the-job-training) with local marine industries for 8 weeks.
 The students receive a salary of $8.00 per hour for the duration of the program.

 The program consists of eight modules.
 Each week a new module is presented to develop and refine specific skills required for successful marine professionals.
 These skills are benchmarked and certified through Local, Regional and International Agencies.